censorship-no/ceno-docs/user-manual/en/concepts/how.md

 [BitTorrent]: https://en.wikipedia.org/wiki/BitTorrent
 [Distributed Hash Table]: https://en.wikipedia.org/wiki/Distributed_hash_table

-Going back to our example scenario, there are two clients holding some content.
-Unfortunately, one is holding content *Y* and the other one content *Z*, so your client would find no entries for content *X* in the distributed cache index, as depicted below.
+Clients offering some particular content over the distributed cache are said to be **seeding** it or to be their *seeders* (these terms come from the file sharing world).
+Going back to our example scenario, there are two clients seeding some content.
+Unfortunately, one is seeding content *Y* and the other one content *Z*, so your client would find no entries for content *X* in the distributed cache index, as depicted below.

 ![Figure: Content not found in the distributed cache](images/user-flow-1.svg)